jia-seed/jia-seed/README.md

 <!--STARS_END-->

-[link for repo as to how i aggregated my stars with github actions ](https://github.com/jia-seed/github-star-aggregator)
+[link for repo as to how i added all my stars with github actions ](https://github.com/jia-seed/github-star-aggregator)

 co-founder @ **[jam](https://www.spreadjam.com/)** (pre-seed)